bmokase3093/alx-higher_level_programming/0x09-python-everything_is_object/README.md

 After the execution of line 3, is the int object pointed by a deleted?
 Answer with Yes or No (104-line3.txt) After the execution of line 4, is the int object pointed by b deleted?
-Answer with Yes or No (104-line4.txt) How many int objects are created by the execution of the last line of the script (104-line5.txt)
+Answer with Yes or No (104-line4.txt) How many int objects are created by the execution of the last line of the script (104-line5.txt) Assuming we are using a CPython implementation of Python3 with default options/configuration:

+Before the execution of line 2 (print(Love)), how many int objects have been created and are still in memory?
+(105-line1.txt) Why? (optional blog post :))